mikeontiveros/trouble/README.md

 * Users will have the option to have the computer play for any of the colors, including an all-computer game of up to four players.

+* Players determine who goes first by each clicking the pop-o-matic with the goal of rolling the highest number.
+Ties are broken with another round of rolls amongst the highest rollers of the previous round.

 * Each player has a "home base" and a "finish lane", both with four slots for his four pieces.

 * The four slots in each home base are unordered, i.e. they are equivalent.